 Trail bikes: the choice is yours

-Many riders of full suspension trail bikes prioritise ride qualities other than efficiency, so our trail bike line-up offers a wide variety of wheel and tyre options.
+Many riders of full suspension trail bikes prioritize ride qualities other than efficiency, so our trail bike lineup offers a wide variety of wheel and tire options.
 The primary consideration is whether you’ll appreciate the playful, precise feel of 27.5˝ wheels, or the speed and rollover capabilities of a 29er.
-In addition to the question of 27.5˝ vs. 29˝, there is now another variable to consider: plus-sized tyres.
-Plus tyres are 2.8˝ to 3.0˝ wide, offering even more traction and rollover capability and making them an excellent choice for beginners or those who prioritise grip over all else.
+In addition to the question of 27.5˝ vs. 29˝, there is now another variable to consider: plus-sized tires.
+Plus tires are 2.8˝ to 3.0˝ wide, offering even more traction and rollover capability and making them an excellent choice for beginners or those who prioritize grip over all else.

-This size is best for those who favour manoeuvrability and want a snappy bike that they can easily get off the ground.
-It offers a more playful ride feel, quicker acceleration off the line and out of corners, nimbler handling for manoeuvring around obstacles, and is the best choice for smaller riders, downhill racers and many gravity riders.
+This size is best for those who favor maneuverability and want a snappy bike that they can easily get off the ground.
+It offers a more playful ride feel, quicker acceleration off the line and out of corners, nimbler handling for maneuvering around obstacles, and is the best choice for smaller riders, downhill racers and many gravity riders.

-This size is best for those who favour speed and rollover capability and want a versatile bike that’s great for a variety of rides.
-It offers more stability for increased confidence, more rubber on the ground for more traction, has better momentum and holds speed longer, rolls over obstacles more easily and is great choice for beginners, most trail rides and cross country or enduro racing.
+This size is best for those who favor speed and rollover capability and want a versatile bike that’s great for a variety of rides.
+It offers more stability for increased confidence, more rubber on the ground for more traction, has better momentum and holds speed longer, rolls over obstacles more easily, and is great choice for beginners, most trail rides, and cross country or enduro racing.

 Product Compare Rack